swaptacular/swpt_stomp/swpt-certificates.rst

 authority issues *server certificates* and *peer certificates*.

 All certificates described here are `Internet X.509 Public Key Infrastructure Certificates (RFC 5280)`_.
-This document details only requirements which are specific to the particular kind of certificates used in Swaptacular to authenticate peer-to-peer connections.
+This document deals only with the requirements specific to the particular kind of certificates used in Swaptacular to authenticate peer-to-peer connections.

 **Note:** The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this